ladybug-tools/spider/gbxml-viewer/r14/gv-set-settings/README.md

 ## To Do / Wish list

-* 2018-07-08 ~ Theo ~ Split menu items into multple modules as in reports and issues
 * 2018-05-11 ~ Theo ~ Add separate opening opacity slider?
 * 2018-05-11 ~ Theo ~ Add display skybox with patches set appropriate EPW data
 * 2018-05-11 ~ Theo ~ add slider for amount of exploding by storey